Mejia et al. v. Edelblut et al.

 Litigation Team:

-This is a consolidated case
+This was a consolidated case

 • Two New Hampshire school administrators who specialize in diversity, equity, and inclusion who are represented by the ACLU, the ACLU of New Hampshire, Disability Rights Center – New Hampshire, GLBTQ Legal Advocates & Defenders, Nixon Peabody LLP, Preti Flaherty, and Shaheen & Gordon, P.A.
 AFT-New Hampshire